-These simple homemade rolls are made with rich sweet potato and studded with finely chopped onions.
+These simple homemade rolls are made with rich sweet potato and studded with finely chopped onions, and are one of the perfect Christmas onion recipes.
 A touch of fresh rosemary gives them a savory flavor to balance the slight sweetness.
 They bake into a tender roll we’re certain no one at the table will be able to turn down.

 Makes: 12 rolls

 Prep Time: 20 minutes, plus 1 hour 15 minutes for the dough to rise

 ¾ cup warm water (105 to 110 degrees F)

 2 ¼ teaspoons active dry yeast (1 packet)